North Carolina: Civil War Photos

 Related Pictures and Reading:

-Highly Recommended Reading: Storm in the Mountains: Thomas' Confederate Legion of Cherokee Indians and Mountaineers (Thomas' Legion: The Sixty-ninth North Carolina Regiment).
-Vernon H. Crow, Storm in the Mountains, spent 10 years conducting extensive Thomas Legion's research.
+Recommended Reading: Storm in the Mountains: Thomas' Confederate Legion of Cherokee Indians and Mountaineers (Thomas' Legion: The Sixty-ninth North Carolina Regiment).
+Description: Vernon H. Crow, Storm in the Mountains, spent 10 years conducting extensive Thomas Legion's research.
 Crow was granted access to rare manuscripts, special collections, and privately held diaries which add great depth to this rarely discussed Civil War legion.
 He explores and discusses the unit's formation, fighting history, and life of the legion's commander--Confederate Colonel and Cherokee chief--William Holland Thomas.
 Continued below...

 Numerous maps and photographs allow the reader to better understand and relate to the subjects discussed.
 It also contains rosters which is an added bonus for researchers and genealogists.
 Crow, furthermore, left no stone unturned while examining the many facets of the Thomas Legion and his research is conveyed on a level that scores with Civil War students and scholars alike.